ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    NWP
       Numerical Weather Prediction (NWP) takes current observations of weather and processes them with computer models to forecast the future state of the weather.

+   OOPS
+      The :term:`JEDI` Object-Oriented Prediction System (:jedi:`OOPS <inside/jedi-components/oops/index.html>`) includes data assimilation algorithms for use in data assimilation applications.

    RDHPCS
       `Research and Development High-Performance Computing Systems <https://docs.rdhpcs.noaa.gov/systems/index.html>`_.

+   SFCSNO
+      Global Telecommunication System data available from :term:`GDAS`/:term:`GFS`.

+   Skylab
+      `JEDI Skylab <https://www.jcsda.org/jediskylab>`_ is the name for roll-up releases of :term:`JCSDA`'s `jedi-bundle <https://github.com/JCSDA/jedi-bundle>`_ repository.
+      This software provides an integrated Earth System Data Assimilation capability.
+JCSDA has tested Skylab capabilities internally via the SkyLab testbed for the following components: atmosphere, land/snow, ocean, sea-ice, aerosols, and atmospheric composition.
+However, JCSDA plans to stop releasing ``jedi-bundle`` and instead encourage users and developers to move to the ``develop`` branch, which will contain the latest updates.

    Spack
       `Spack <https://spack.readthedocs.io/en/latest/>`_ is a package management tool designed to support multiple versions and configurations of software on a wide variety of platforms and environments.
 It was designed for large supercomputing centers where many users and application teams share common installations of software on clusters with exotic architectures.